ibratface/machine-learning/projects/capstone/robot_motion_planning/report.md

 ### Algorithms and Techniques

-#### Finding a Path
+#### Finding the Goal Room

 It is apparent from our data analysis that once we have the full map of the maze, it is relatively straightforward to find a path to the goal.
 In fact, we can do it manually by inspection and some trial and error.
-Algorithmically, we know of two ways to do path planning: node expansion search and the more efficient A\* search algorithm.
-A\* search is similar to node expansion but uses a heuristic to prioritize nodes that are closer to the goal.
+Algorithmically, there are several ways to do [path finding](https://en.wikipedia.org/wiki/Pathfinding): Dijkstra's, Sample and A\* search.
+All these algorithms achieve the same thing and are actually not very different procedurally.
+All these algorithms explore a tree-like structure, visiting each node until the shortest path is found.
+The main difference is efficiency.
+In this sense, A\* tends to do better since it uses a heuristic to explore nodes that are closer to the goal first.
 For this project, we shall use A\*.
-With this we solve half of our problem.
+This solves the first half of our problem.

 The other half is that we do not have a map of the maze at the start of the first run.
 The good news is that we can build this map piecemeal from the data coming in from the robot sensors.
 We can first assume a maze that has no walls save for its outer perimeter and place walls as we detect them.
-Combining this with A\*, we find that it solves our problem quite nicely.
+Combining this with A\*, we find that it solves our problem rather neatly.

 We can imagine the behavior of our robot with A\* when first placed in the starting location.
-The maze being empty in its memory, its first route will be to simply head straight north and then right towards the goal.
+The maze will start out void of walls, its first route will be to simply head straight north and then right towards the goal.
 However, things don't go according to plan.
-In every turn, its sensors will pick up walls and obstacles along its route.
+Every turn, its sensors will pick up new walls and obstacles along its route.
 The robot will have to come up with a new route each time the map is updated.
-However, the nice thing about A\* is that robot will always try to move towards the center.
-We are certain that eventually it will find an opening that will take it to the goal room.
+Eventually though, it will find an opening that will take it to the goal room.
+The nice thing about A\* is that robot will always try to move towards the center.

 #### Finding the Shortest Path

 Now that we can find our way to the goal room, our next concern is to do it in the shortest time possible.
-We recall that our robot plans optimistically.
-We can make this work in our favor by making the robot take multiple trips from the starting location to the goal room.
+We recall that our robot plans optimistically and we can make this work in our favor.
 When the robot first reaches the goal, the path it took to get there is likely not the shortest.
 However, the robot will have revealed walls and updated its map accordingly.
-If we make the robot run back to the start location it will mostly likely choose a different path back – one that runs through unexplored areas of the map since it thinks it will have fewer obstacles.
+If we make the robot run back to the start location it will mostly likely choose a different path back – one that runs through unexplored areas of the map since it thinks it will have fewer obstacles that way.
+By making the robot take multiple trips from the starting location to the goal room, more and more of the map will be revealed as long as the robot thinks that there are possible shorter routes worth exploring.
+Eventually, the robot will settle on the same route - *this* is our shortest path.

-We can make the robot take back and forth trips until it longer improves its run time, something akin to early stopping.
-Now certainly, we want to do all this during the first run, as the  turn penalty is much lower and go for the second run when we are ready.
-This is not very different from training and testing a machine learning model.

 #### Robot Movement